 There is some speculation that Tobin may be the man responsible for the Bible John murders, as well, due to his resemblance to a police sketch and witness descriptions.
 The Bible John killer took the lives of three women in Glasgow during the 1960s.

 Tobin is currently serving out three life sentences in prison.

 - Video: YouTube

 Scottish thief and killer Archibald Hall - AKA Roy Fontaine - committed several murders while working as a butler in the homes of British aristocrats.
 His first known murder was that of groundskeeper David Wright.
 Hall shot White in the head while rabbit hunting in 1977.
 The majority of his murder victims were also subjects of his robberies, where he stole jewelry and other valuables.

 After police discovered numerous bodies, Hall was arrested.
 He was sentenced to life in prison and died of a stroke in Kingston Prison in 2002.

 Edward William Pritchard

-Following a five day trial, he was hung in Glasgow Green.
-Thousands of people showed up to witness his execution.
+Following a five-day trial, he was hung publicly in Glasgow Green.
+It's reported that as many as 100,000 people showed up to witness his execution.